kennylim/hacky-news/README.md

 Future enhancements planned for this project:

-- Enhanced personalization with user profiles
-- More advanced ML models for better classification
+- Better ML models for better classification
-- Mobile applications (iOS/Android)
-- Offline support and PWA capabilities
 - Integration with other news sources
-- Social sharing features
+- Personalization with user profiles
 - Weekly email digests

 ## License